liuyehcf/BlogSource/_posts/Linux-Mechanism.md

 * `journalctl _COMM=systemctl`: Display logs by command.
 * `journalctl _PID=1`: Display logs by pid.
 * If `/var/log/journal` is not existed, then journal may not work.
+* `SYSTEMD_LESS=FRXMK journalctl -u xxx.service`: Those letters are flags passed to `less`, because `journalctl` uses `less` as its pager.
+This settings can enable message wrapping rather than chopping.

 ## 3.5 User Service Manager